 In the reply, the monkey asked Bhima to move the tail on his own if he had such strength.
 Bhima tried a lot but could not even move it a bit.
 Bhima, at that point, realized that the monkey was not an ordinary monkey and requested him to introduce himself.
-A monkey came to his real form as Hanuman and blessed him.
-He also explained that they were brothers (both were the son of the Wind God), and taught Bhima to never be insolent because of his strength and powers.
+A monkey came to his true form as Hanuman and blessed him.
+He also explained that they were brothers (both were the son of the Wind God) and taught Bhima to never be insolent because of his strength and powers.

 10. Hanuman wouldn’t allow Yamaraj to take Rama’s life

-When Rama realized that the time to leave his mortal-self had come, he called Yamaraj (king of death) to take away his life.
-But he also knew that Hanuman wouldn’t allow Rama to leave his earthly body, so he ordered Hanuman to find his ring which had fallen in Patal Lok (subterranean realm).
-Hanuman in search of the ring met Vasuki (King of Serpents) and requested him to assist him in his mission.
+When Rama realized that the time to leave his mortal self had come, he called Yamaraj (king of death) to take away his life.
+But he also knew that Hanuman wouldn’t allow Rama to leave his earthly body, so he ordered Hanuman to find his ring, which had fallen in Patal Lok (subterranean realm).
+In search of the ring, Hanuman met Vasuki (King of Serpents) and requested him to assist him in his mission.
 Vasuki then led him towards the mountain of the rings.